In this section

 Family courts—deal with family law cases.
 Court forms and information on family court processes are available online.

-Financial Ombudsman Service gives independent dispute resolution for unresolved complaints about financial services providers and credit reporting agencies.
+Australian Financial Complaints Authority gives independent dispute resolution for unresolved complaints about financial services providers and credit reporting agencies.

 The ACCC has information about making a complaint, resolving a consumer problem, consumer guarantees, warranties and refunds, unfair sales methods, and regulations for products and services.